King Tides returning to Bay Area this week

 During a storm, the astronomical high tides can cause flooding.

-Scientists a look at the flood potential and plan for ways to beat it.
+Scientists look at the flood potential and plan for ways to beat it.

 “There’s only a couple of ways you can really address sea level rise, one is by building a wall and try to keep the water out but the other way is you retreat,” Ron Hipschman said.
 “You move back from the edge of the water. there’s not many other ways you can do it.”